 On many older systems, the expected location is C:\Windows\System32\igfxtray.exe or a legitimate Intel/OEM graphics driver folder.
 Copies under Downloads, Temp, AppData, or random user-profile folders should be treated as suspicious.

-You can usually disable the legitimate tray helper if you do not use its quick Intel graphics menu.
-If the file is unsigned, in the wrong folder, or keeps returning after reboot, scan the PC instead of only disabling the startup entry.
+Usually not.
+You can disable the verified Intel tray helper in Settings or Task Manager without uninstalling the graphics driver.
+Re-enable it if a display shortcut or tray feature you use stops working.
+If the file is unsigned, in the wrong folder, or keeps returning after reboot, scan the PC instead of only disabling the entry.

 Why did igfxtray.exe suddenly appear?